christophershelor/NBA-referee-scraper/README.md

 # Daily Scraper

 This repository contains a small Python script to scrape a website and email the results.
-It is designed to be run once per day by the Windows Task Scheduler (or any scheduler).
+It is designed to be run once per day by the Windows Task Scheduler or GitHub Actions.

 Files
 - `daily_scraper.py` — main script.
 Reads configuration from environment variables or a `.env` file.